Coronavirus Update:What patients and families need to know

 The symptoms of fifth disease can be like other health conditions.
-Make sure your child sees his or her health care provider for a diagnosis.
+Make sure your child sees their health care provider for a diagnosis.

-The health care provider will ask about your child's symptoms and health history.
-He or she will give your child a physical exam.
+The healthcare provider will ask about your child's symptoms and health history.
+They will give your child a physical exam.
 The physical exam will include inspecting the rash.
-The rash is unique to fifth disease, and may be enough to diagnose your child.
+The rash is unique to fifth disease and may be enough to diagnose your child.
 In some cases, your child may also have blood tests.

 The best ways to keep fifth disease from spreading include:

 - Washing hands well with soap and warm water